graharee/GVSU-CIS350-AVALANCHE/docs/software_requirements_specification.md

 4. Transcript Menu
    1. NR9: The transcript panel shall display upon pancake button press.
    2. NR10: The transcripts will be available whenever the application is used.
-   3. NR11: The transcripts shall open upon the user's press.
+   3. NR11: The transcripts shall open when the user presses the button with a "T" on it (Transcript button).
    5. NR12: The transcripts will be able to hold a high volume of text.

 5. Translate Button